Specialty Topic:

 No, the settlement does not limit the types of homes you can view or consider.
 It aims to ensure all properties are presented fairly, regardless of the commission structure.
 Your access to homes on the market should remain comprehensive, allowing you to explore a wide range of options.

 It’s possible.
 While your agent may discuss their standard commission rates with you upfront, the settlement encourages more open dialogue about compensation.
-This could mean more direct negotiations between you and your agent regarding their fee,
+This could mean more direct negotiations between you and your agent regarding their fee, depending on the specifics of your purchase agreement and any seller contributions to agent commissions.

 The settlement’s emphasis on commission negotiability and transparency could potentially lead to more favorable negotiation outcomes for buyers.
 However, the impact on overall costs will vary by transaction, based on the agreements reached between buyers, sellers, and their respective agents.